 One of the most important aspects of being a divorce mediator is the role they fill as a counselor.
 While a mediator can be trained in many parts of their job, it is important to have the character traits necessary to be a mediator.
 A mediator must be able to balance the discussion during each session, giving each party equal time to speak, and not allow one person to dominate their power over the other.
 A mediator must also be sensitive to the needs of each person, know what kinds of probing questions to ask to help push a discussion along, or when it is time to take a break from a discussion.

-A Divorce Mediator must possess the following qualities and skills:
+A Divorce Mediator should possess the following qualities and skills:

 Divorce Mediator Work Environment